nf-core/sarek/docs/output.md

 [BWA](https://github.com/lh3/bwa) is a software package for mapping low-divergent sequences against a large reference genome.
 The aligned reads are then coordinate-sorted (or name-sorted if [`GATK MarkDuplicatesSpark`](https://gatk.broadinstitute.org/hc/en-us/articles/5358833264411-MarkDuplicatesSpark) is used for duplicate marking) with [samtools](https://www.htslib.org/doc/samtools.html).

 These files are intermediate and by default not kept in the final files delivered to users.
-Set `--save_bam_mapped` to enable publishing.
+Set `--save_mapped` to enable publishing.

 #### BWA-mem2

 [BWA-mem2](https://github.com/bwa-mem2/bwa-mem2) is a software package for mapping low-divergent sequences against a large reference genome.The aligned reads are then coordinate-sorted (or name-sorted if [`GATK MarkDuplicatesSpark`](https://gatk.broadinstitute.org/hc/en-us/articles/5358833264411-MarkDuplicatesSpark) is used for duplicate marking) with [samtools](https://www.htslib.org/doc/samtools.html).

 These files are intermediate and by default not kept in the final files delivered to users.
-Set `--save_bam_mapped` to enable publishing.
+Set `--save_mapped` to enable publishing.

 #### DragMap

 [DragMap](https://github.com/Illumina/dragmap) is an open-source software implementation of the DRAGEN mapper, which the Illumina team created so that we would have an open-source way to produce the same results as their proprietary DRAGEN hardware.
 The aligned reads are then coordinate-sorted (or name-sorted if [`GATK MarkDuplicatesSpark`](https://gatk.broadinstitute.org/hc/en-us/articles/5358833264411-MarkDuplicatesSpark) is used for duplicate marking) with [samtools](https://www.htslib.org/doc/samtools.html).

 These files are intermediate and by default not kept in the final files delivered to users.
-Set `--save_bam_mapped` to enable publishing.
+Set `--save_mapped` to enable publishing.

 <details markdown="1">
 <summary>Output files for all mappers and samples</summary>

 **Output directory: `{outdir}/preprocessing/mapped/<sample>/`**

-- if `--save_bam_mapped`: `<sample>.bam` and `<sample>.bam.bai`
+- if `--save_mapped`: `<sample>.bam` and `<sample>.bam.bai`
   - BAM file and index

 </details>